 - Established: 1989

-- DCU has 4 campuses Glasnevin, St Patrick’s College, All Hallows Campus, Mater Dei Campus
+- DCU has 4 campuses Glasnevin, St Patrick’s College, All Hallows Campus, and Mater Dei Campus

 - 1 of 17 European Universities selected to be part of the European University Alliance.

 - In 2017, a record almost 6,000 students placed a DCU course as their first choice on the CAO application.

 - In 2017, DCU received the Athena Swan Bronze Award for gender equality.

 - DCU has the highest rate of students who enter via access routes.